Skip Letters for Short Supersequence of All Permutations

 A subsequence $\sigma_1$ of a sequence $\sigma$ is a sequence that can be obtained from $\sigma$ by deleting none or some elements from $\sigma$, but leaving the order of the remaining elements intact.
 The relation will be denoted by $\sigma_1 < \sigma$.
 A sequence is called a supersequence over a finite set $A=\{a_1, a_2, ... a_n\}$ if it contains as subsequence all permutations of $a_1, a_2, ... a_n$.
 For examples, $\langle 1,2,3,1,2,1,3 \rangle$ and $\langle1,2,3,4,1,2,3,1,4,2,1,3 \rangle$ are supersequence over $\{1,2,3\}$ and $\{1,2,3,4\}$ respectively.
 They also happen to be the shortest supersequence over their sets.
 A member of $A$ like $a_1$ is called a letter.

 Finding the shortest supersequence over a finite set is part of the larger universal permutation research area (Engen-Vatter [2]), related also to the shortest common supersequences and longest common subsequences issue with wide practical applications in biology, data compression, text editing and many others.
 It has the longest history among the various classes of problems in the area.
 Historically in the 1970s to early 1980, Newey [7], Adleman [1], Koutas-Hu [5], Galbiati-Preparata [3] and Mohanty [6] provide different algorithms to create supersequences of length $m^2 -2m + 4$ over a set of $m$ letters.
 For a long time, it was thought that this was the shortest that can be achieved (Koutas-Hu [5]).
 It stood to be the best result for over thirty years until Zalinescu [9] improves it by $1$ to the length of $m^2 -2m + 3$.
 Shortly, Radomirovic [8] further reduces the length to $\lceil m^2 - \frac {7}{3}m + \frac{19}{3} \rceil$.
 This paper provides an alternative proof that enables generalization to remove unbounded many skip letters.
 The result is a shorter length that asymptotically approaching $\lceil m^2 - \frac {5}{2}m + C_{\epsilon} \rceil$.
 Formally, for any real number $\epsilon > 0$, there exists a constant $C_{\epsilon}$ such that for large enough $m$, there is a supersequence of length $\lceil m^2 - (\frac {5}{2}-\epsilon)m + C_{\epsilon} \rceil$ over a set of $m$ letters.
+With appropriate choice for the number of skip letters for each $m$, it is proved that there exists a supersequence of length $\lceil m^2 - \frac {5}{2}m + \frac{3}{2} (\frac{m}{2})^{\frac {2}{3}} + (\frac{m}{2}) ^{\frac {1}{3}} + 7\rceil$.

 It is still an open question what is the optimal length of a supersequence over a set of $m$ letters.
-On the lower bound side, Kleitman-Kwiatkowski [4] proves that a supersequence must have a minimum length of $m^2- C_{\epsilon} m^{7/4+\epsilon}$ for $\epsilon > 0$, where $C_{\epsilon}$ is a constant depending on $\epsilon$.
+On the lower bound side, Kleitman-Kwiatkowski [4] proves that a supersequence must have a minimum length of $m^2- C_{\epsilon} m^{7/4+\epsilon}$ for any $\epsilon > 0$, where $C_{\epsilon}$ is a constant depending on $\epsilon$.